Department of Teacher and Bilingual Education

 Fee: $55.00

 Methods and techniques of presenting social studies materials and content, including audio-visual aids, testing and evaluation, historical background, public school curriculum and philosophical implications.
+Field experience required.
+Student must furnish own transportation.
 Prerequisites: junior standing and admission to teacher education.

 A foundation course in curriculum philosophy and practice.
 Curriculum organization, planning and evaluation are analyzed.
 Materials for classroom use are developed and studied.
 Legal issues are reviewed.
-Prerequisite/Corequisite: EDED 3310 or EDED 4320.
+Prerequisite/Corequisite: Admission to teacher education and EDED 3310 or EDED 4320.

 Includes a general overview of the middle school, comparison and contrast to high school and uniqueness of the middle school scenario.
 Middle school students and their problems will be emphasized as well as teaching strategies and techniques with the middle school student in mind.
 Also included is a study of individual and group behavior change and behavior management with middle school students.
 Practical application in the classroom is emphasized.
-50% field-based.
-Prerequisite: admission to teacher education.
+Field experience required.
+Students must furnish own transportation.
+Prerequisite: Admission to teacher education.

 EDED 3341 Group Mgmt in Phys Activities 3 SCH (3-0)

 Effective assessment and teaching of mathematics in elementary grades focusing on inquiry and other constructivist approaches.
 Field experience required.
-Prerequisite: admission to teacher education.
+Student must furnish own transportation.
+Prerequisite: Admission to teacher education.

 Effective assessment and teaching of science in elementary grades focusing on inquiry and other constructivist approaches.
 Field experience required.
-Prerequisite: admission to teacher education.
+Student must furnish own transportation.
+Prerequisite: Admission to teacher education.

 Emphasis will be given to practical activities in the classroom stressing various methods, strategies and learning styles appropriate for a secondary situation.
-50% field-based.
-Prerequisites: EDED 3302 and EDED 3333.
+Prerequisites: EDED 3333 and Admission to teacher education.

 EDED 4310 Technology & Media in Educ 3 SCH (3-0)